 Average Weather in Morgantown West Virginia, United States

-In Morgantown, the temperature typically varies from 25°F to 84°F over the course of the year, and is rarely below 8°F or above 91°F.
+In Morgantown, the summers are warm, humid, and partly cloudy and the winters are chilly and mostly cloudy.
+Over the course of the year, the temperature typically varies from 25°F to 84°F and is rarely below 8°F or above 91°F.

 The warm season lasts for 3.8 months, from May 25 to September 19, with an average daily high temperature above 75°F. The hottest day of the year is July 20, with an average high of 84°F and low of 66°F.